michaelhu88/oauthapp/README.md

 ## Usage
 This application provides endpoints to fetch and compare data from LinkedIn.
 To use these endpoints, a valid LinkedIn account is required for authentication.

-- Endpoint 1: `/fetch` (POST): Fetches data from LinkedIn.
+- Endpoint 1: `/fetch` (POST): Fetches a LinkedIn profile's data and saves into database.
 Requires authentication via a valid LinkedIn account.
 - Endpoint 2: `/compare` (POST): Compares updated profile data with old profile data that was previously fetched.
 Requires authentication via a valid LinkedIn account.

 To authenticate, provide your LinkedIn email and password in the `.env` file as shown in the Setup section.